Periodontal Disease | Gum Disease Treatment

 - Pregnancy and menopause – During pregnancy, regular brushing and flossing is critical.
 Hormonal changes experienced by the body can cause the gum tissue to become more sensitive, rendering them more susceptible to gum disease.

 - Chronic stress and poor diet – Stress lowers the ability of the immune system to fight off disease which means bacterial infection can beat the body’s defense system.
 Poor diet or malnutrition can also lower the body’s ability to fight periodontal infections, as well as negatively affecting the health of the gums.

 - Diabetes and underlying medical issues– Many medical conditions can intensify or accelerate the onset and progression of gum disease including respiratory disease, heart disease, arthritis and osteoporosis.
 Diabetes hinders the body’s ability to utilize insulin which makes the bacterial infection in the gums more difficult to control and cure.

 - Grinding teeth – The clenching or grinding of teeth can significantly damage the supporting tissue surrounding the teeth.
 Grinding one’s teeth is usually associated with a “bad bite” or the misalignment of the teeth.
 When an individual is suffering from gum disease, the additional destruction of gingival tissue due to grinding can accelerate the progression of the disease.

 - Medication – Many drugs including oral contraceptive pills, heart medicines, anti-depressants, and steroids affect the overall condition of teeth and gums, making them more susceptible to gum disease.
 Steroid use promotes gingival overgrowth, which makes swelling more commonplace and allows bacteria to colonize more readily in the gum tissue.

-Contact Our Dentist in Lawndale To Schedule A Gum Disease Exam
+Contact Our Dentist in Berwyn to Schedule A Gum Disease Exam

 Give our practice a call for more information about gum disease or to schedule an appointment with Lawn Dental Center.